 The “AN” portion probably comes from the manufacturer’s name, Amneal Pharmaceuticals.
 So, the AN is an acronym for AmNeal.
-As far as the “627” part, it comes from its National Drug Code (NDC) for this particular drug which is NDC 65162-627-01 (see label above).
+As far as the “627” part, it comes from its National Drug Code (NDC) for this particular drug which is NDC 65162-627-01.

 What Does Tramadol Do To the Body?

-Since Tramadol is an opioid pain relieve, users will experience side effects similar to other opioid analgesics–drowsiness/sedation, significant decrease in alertness, body numbness, euphoria and dizziness.
+Since Tramadol is an opioid pain reliever, users will experience side effects similar to other opioid analgesics such as drowsiness, sedation, decrease in alertness, body numbness, euphoria and dizziness.
 Adverse side effects of Tramadol include:

 - Nausea and vomiting